bibinprakashselvakumar/HybridComp/README.md

 # Hybrid Comprehensive Assessment

-Clone the repo and use `maven test` to run the project
+Clone the repo and use `mvn test` to run the project